British PM Sunak revives talks for Arm's London IPO -FT

 The meeting was described as "very constructive" by two people briefed on the matter, and "positive" by another, the FT reported.

-Arm and SoftBank did not immediately respond to Reuters' request for comment.
+Arm declined to comment, while SoftBank did not immediately respond to a Reuters' query.

 Son had told shareholders in June last year that he was in favour of a listing in the United States, where most of the British-based chip designer's clients are based, although he stressed that no decision has been made.